Ensure enthusiasm through ball contact time, balanced success, knowledge and social interaction.

 Composed, clever & Competitive!

-Composed: The ability to receive a pass under pressure with the awareness and confidence to stay on, or release the ball at the right time.
+Composed: The ability to receive a pass under pressure with the technique, awareness and confidence to stay on, or release the ball at the right time.

 Clever: The ability to make successful decisions and be creative in varying scenarios.